Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 During the Data Transfer Phase the Tracker uploads the GPS coordinates to the LoRaWAN network.
 The message contains the information if the measurement was successful.
 Some status information about the device are included as well.
-For a detailed description of the data sent refer to chapter 5.
+For a detailed description of the data sent refer to "LoRaWAN Data Upload Formats".
 After data transfer, the GPS Tracker enters a sleep state to save power.
 Depending on how much time passed since the last physical movement of the device (determined by the internal motion sensor), the Tracker enters diferent sleep phases.
 If the time since the last